deklaus/OpenValveControl/ESP-ValveControl/README.md

 	</p>
 </form>
 ```
 However, the value should match the current target position.
-When we switch to a different
+If we select a different valve
-valve zone, we want to replace the value by the set position of the selected valve zone.
+zone, we want to replace the value with the setpoint of the selected valve zone.
 This can be achieved by giving the input element an ID, e.g. ```id='set_pos' ```, then we
 can change the *value* on the fly via a JavaScript function.